 How Are Police Body Cameras Funded in Pittsburgh?

-Despite the push to have all police use body cameras in Pittsburgh, people still debate their use.
+Despite the push to have police use body cameras in Pittsburgh, people still debate their use.
 While often touted as the key to effective police reforms, body cameras are viewed by some to have a negative influence.
 The following are the top three pros and cons of police body camera use.

 Pros of Police Body Camera Use